finmath/finmath-smart-derivative-contract/eip/EIPs/eip-smart-derivative-contract.md

 Live-cycle unit tests based on the sample implementation and usage of erc20 token is provided.
 See folder `/assets/test`.

 ## Reference Implementations
-A reference implementation `SDC.sol` is provided based on ERC20 token standard.
+A reference implementation `SDC.sol` is provided and is based on the ERC20 token standard.
 See folder `/assets/contracts`.

 ## Oracle Valuation Service Functionality
 External Valuation Oracle functionality (java) is available on github: